totemorg/totem/README.md

 using an optional QUERY:

+	KEY [OP] = VALUE & ...
-	KEY=VALUE & EXPRESSION ...
+	KEY [OP] :  VALUE & ...

-where the TYPE will format data:
+where the TYPE data formetters include:

-	KEY=VALUE & EXPRESSION ...

-TOTEM provides default TYPEs to format data:

 	db | xml | csv | json

-If TOTEM was configured for antibot support, TOTEM will provide a *riddle* endpoint for clients to validate themselves.
+If TOTEM was configured for antibot support via its *riddles* configuration parameter, TOTEM will provide a *riddle* endpoint for clients to validate themselves.

 ## Installation